JeremiahKaren/35percent.github.io/_posts/2018-09-15-grosvenor-taking-the-biscuit-factory.md

 This is not a planning application that deserves approval, by any measure.
 Southwark's planning committee [came close to throwing out Delancey's shopping centre application](http://35percent.org/2018-07-09-delancey/); it should make no mistake this time and send Grosvenor and its dreadful planning application packing.

-You can help by [objecting](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=makeComment&keyVal=_STHWR_DCAPR_9575486) to the application.
+You can help by objecting to the application, either by following [this link](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=makeComment&keyVal=_STHWR_DCAPR_9575486) or by using the automated objection form below with our suggested wording.

-You can write to:

- * local MP - Neil Coyle (neil.coyle@southwark.gov.uk [@coyleneil](https://twitter.com/coyleneil))
- * Council leader - Peter John (peter.john@southwark.gov.uk [@peterjohn6](https://twitter.com/peterjohn6))
- * Cabinet member for Growth, Development & Planning - Johnson Situ (johnson.situ@southwark.gov.uk [@johnsonsitu](https://twitter.com/johnsonsitu)).

-You can also use our automated objection form below to lodge a formal objection to the planning application.

 ## Object Now!
  <form id="form5" action="https://thirtyfivepercent.herokuapp.com/" method="post">